rmldj/memory-llm-paper/README.md

 ```
 python run_experiments_pythia.py 6.9B experiments1default
 ```
 Due to a different tokenizer only experiments with the `has-a` relationship have been adapted to be run on Pythia models.
+If the output file already exists, the subexperiment is skipped.

 `summarize.py` and `errors.py` are diagnostic scripts which we describe at the very end, together with some more information.